tzuhanchang/VyPER/configs/README.md

 Location and file name of which the prediction results are saved.

 The results are saved in a HDF5 file.
-If a file is found at `predicting.save_as`, VyPER will not overwrite the file but throws an error.
+If a file is found at `predicting.save_as`, VyPER will not overwrite it but throws an error.

 ## device